-Like other pulses, fava beans are an excellent source of vegetarian protein, fibre, vitamins, minerals and disease-fighting phytochemicals.
+Like other pulses, fava beans are an excellent source of plant protein, fibre, vitamins, minerals and disease-fighting phytochemicals.

-Canada's Food Guide recommends choosing meat alternatives, such as fava beans, on a regular basis.
+Canada's Food Guide recommends choosing plant proteins, such as fava beans, on a regular basis.

 Nutrient information per ¾ cup (175 ml) boiled fava beans: